willpang/data-entry/README.md

 # data-entry

-Simple data entry program using Golang
+Simple data entry program using Golang and Gin